This gilded leaf cake tutorial is so fun. Fondant leaves are gilded with gold to give the perfect fall look to a beautiful fall cake.

 - Various fall colors of fondant.
 (I used straight vanilla fondant and colored small amounts with gel colors.)

-- Petal dusts: Cocoa, Orange, Green, Yellow, Caramel, Burgundy
+- Petal dusts: Cocoa, Orange, Green, Yellow, Caramel and Burgundy

 - Gold Luster Dust (I mixed these two together: Old Gold & Soft Gold)